-This shows your HVAC equipment couldn’t adjust its pressure switch before turning on.
+This shows your HVAC equipment couldn’t correct its pressure switch before turning on.
 As a reaction, your system will not run for your safety.

 Repairing or replacing this part is better left to the professionals at Chief/Bauer Service Experts in Champaign.
 Our NATE-certified technicians are among the elite in the industry.
-They’re well-qualified to handle all of your heating needs, including repairing a furnace error.
+They’re well-qualified to work on all of your heating needs, including repairing a furnace error.

-We want you to be absolutely satisfied with our quality furnace repair in Champaign.
+We want you to be completely satisfied with our quality furnace repair in Champaign.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays a critical duty as your furnace prepares to warm your home.
+This part plays a critical duty as your furnace prepares to heat your home.

 - Your furnace’s control board commences running the draft inducer blower motor.
-This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 - Your furnace ignites and creates heat.

 What Happens When a Pressure Switch Breaks Down